England

 In this module, you’ll undertake an independent practical investigation of an environmental science or environmental management topic.
 You’ll design your investigation, collect data (in the field, at home, in a laboratory, or online), analyse it and produce a scientific report.
 Possible research areas include climate effects on phenology, tidal cycles, weather and the ecology of rocky shores, environmental effects on plant water uptake and freshwater invertebrates, and environmental monitoring.
 The study materials guide planning and conducting project work, searching and using the literature, and writing a report.

 Early in the module, the study materials, tutorials and discussions with your tutor will guide you to identify a suitable topic area and develop a research question.
 We’ll provide some examples of topics you could investigate; however, you can choose a topic from any suitable area of environmental science or environmental management in agreement with your tutor.
 Your chosen research area is likely to be informed by your previous studies and experience.
 Your project will involve collecting primary data (in the field, at home, or in a laboratory at your workplace) or using secondary data from online sources.
-Additionally, you’ll search scientific literature to identify key research to provide context for your own investigation.
+You’ll also search scientific literature to identify key research to provide context for your investigation.

 Throughout the module, you’ll keep a reflective log to help you track and reflect on your progress.
 You’ll record any problems you encounter and develop actions, with help from your tutor, to help you move forward.